Celebrities who have made investments in the Dominican Republic

 Miches became the focus of interest for two of the world’s biggest movie stars.

-One of them is Robert De Niro, with investments in Dubay and other countries, who has shot films in the country, has taken an interest in Miches, El Seibo, which coincides with investments in the tourism sector from other countries, including the Caribbean island of Barbuda, where a proposal for The actor’s $ 250 million investment has sparked controversy.
+One of them is Robert De Niro, with investments in Dubay and other countries, who has shot films in the country, has taken an interest in Miches, El Seibo, which coincides with investments in the tourism sector in other countries, including the Caribbean island Barbuda, where a $ 250 million investment proposal from the actor has sparked controversy.

 After shooting a movie, the American film star Mark Wahlberg has been impressed by the beauty of the Dominican Republic to the point of having plans to build a house in Cabrera, a municipality in the María Trinidad Sánchez province, on the north coast of the country of the Caribbean.
 “I came at Christmas and I was in Cabrera, I spent time in Playa Grande, I bought a piece of land and I am going to build a house,” said the actor.

-Finally, the protagonist of more than a dozen soap operas, the actor Fernando Colunga developed in the country the Cana Dorada Film Festival, a festival to promote tourism and local cinema.
+Finally, the protagonist of more than a dozen soap operas, the actor Fernando Colunga developed the Cana Dorada Film Festival in the country, a festival to promote tourism and local cinema.
 Colunga stated “that this initiative seeks to strengthen Dominican tourism; that is one of the main objectives, to promote tourism ”.
 He also said, “the great talent of the Dominicans should be taken advantage of and make it clear to the people who visit the DR, it is a country in which you can invest; it is a place where you can grow ”.

 Singers

-The singers are not far behind and have or plan to have investments in the country, whether for vacationing, living, doing business or developing their more supportive side; figures of the size of Jay Z and Beyoncé, Offset and Cardi B, Shakira, Romeo Santos, Ozuna or Ricky Martin, they have investments in the country.
+The singers are not far behind and have or plan to have investments in the country, whether for vacationing, living, doing business or developing their more supportive side; Figures such as Jay Z and Beyoncé, Offset and Cardi B, Shakira, Romeo Santos, Ozuna and Ricky Martin, have investments in the country.

 Those who have villas are Romeo Santos, Offset and the luxurious mansion that he gave to his wife, rapper Cardi B, Shakira (who, according to international media, sold his villa in Casa de Campo), in addition to developing shares of his Pies Descalzos foundation, For its foundation, the singer Ricky Martin and Juan Luis Guerra, who reside in the country, have also developed projects in the country.